Undocumented Student Resources

 Should DACAmented students complete FAFSA?

-- In Virginia, undocumented students are not eligible for Federal Aid through the Free Application for Federal Student Aid (FAFSA).
-However, DACA recipients may fill out FAFSA or an Alternative Needs Assessment Form to determine EFC score.
+Undocumented students are not eligible for Federal Aid through the Free Application for Federal Student Aid (FAFSA).
+However, DACA recipients may fill out FAFSA or an Alternative Needs Assessment Form to calculate your estimated family contribution (EFC) which is used to determine your eligibility for need-based aid.
+Undocumented students who meet the domicile in-state tuition requirements are eligible to apply for state aid through the Virginia Alternative State Aid Application (vasaapp.org) For more information regarding VASA visit our VASA page, GMU VASA parge and/or SCHEV.

 Do undocumented immigrants pay taxes?